C1nderC0ated/DCX-neo/README.md

-**Auto** runs a large, curated batch of optimisations in one pass: logging cleanup (including the WindowManager trace channels and dropbox rate limits), dexopt, thermal status, and — on Android 12+ — enabling ANGLE and the universal log silencer.
+**Auto** runs a large, curated batch of optimisations in one pass: logging cleanup (including the WindowManager trace channels and dropbox rate limits), dexopt, thermal status, and the universal log silencer.
 It is the fastest way to apply a sensible baseline.

+> **Note:** Auto Setup deliberately does **not** enable ANGLE.
+Earlier
+> versions auto-enabled it on Android 12+, which crashed apps on some
+> non-Pixel devices.
+ANGLE is now opt-in only, under **Gaming → Force ANGLE
+> for All Apps**, so Auto Setup stays safe for every device.

 ---